-This Coca-Cola delivery man thought no one was watching when he grabbed a nice cold Pepsi out of the fridge.
-But the man’s moment of treason was caught on tape and played before the world over and over and over again, leaving him with a far bigger mess to clean up than just the Pepsi cans cascading across the grocery store floor.
+This Coca-Cola delivery man thought no one was watching when he grabbed a nice, cold Pepsi out of the fridge.
+But the man’s moment of treason was caught on tape and played before the world over and over again, leaving him with a far bigger mess to clean up than just the Pepsi cans cascading across the grocery store floor.
 This year, Pepsi sponsored the Halftime show and highlighted their premium water brand, LifeWTR.

 Coca-Cola’s “Mean Joe Green” (1979)